 To maximize the fruit production of Thai hot peppers, you need to fertilize them.
 Fertilize pepper seeds 1-2 weeks after they sprout.
-You can apply commercial fertilizer as soon as they start sprouting, but make sure to dilute it to 50 percent.
+You can apply commercial fertilizer as soon as they start sprouting, but dilute it to 50 percent.
 Keep your plant moist, and avoid adding too much fertilizer to avoid over-watering.
 Potting mix and compost are great alternatives to commercial fertilizers because they contain all the nutrients peppers need.

 You can use a slow-release all-purpose fertilizer.
 This is a concentrated form of compost containing vitamins, minerals, and beneficial microbes.
 You can use this mixture as foliar spray or water for your pepper plants.
 Mix a cup of compost and five gallons of water.
 Once brewed, mix the ingredients into a mixture and apply it to your pepper plants.
 Fertilize your pepper plants regularly for optimal results.

 When the Thai hot pepper ripens, it is time to harvest the fruit.
 These peppers are a deep red and are extremely hot.
 You should harvest them using pruners or a sharp knife.
 Do not pull the fruit off the plant; pulling them will break the stem or branch.
 Fewer branches mean more peppers.
-In addition, you should water the peppers well so that they do not wilt.
+In addition, you should water the peppers well so they do not wilt.

 After the peppers ripen, you can use them fresh or dry them.
-They can be used as a decoration or for cooking.
+They can be used as decoration or for cooking.
 Drying them can be done with a dehydrator or in a cold oven on a low setting.
 Once dried, store them in airtight containers.
 Just make sure to wear gloves when handling them!
 If you are unsure of how to harvest Thai hot peppers, contact with your eyes is not advisable.

 For your convenience, you can also purchase dried peppers.
 These 3.5-ounce peppers are perfect for emergencies.
 They keep well, and provide a lot of heat for your dishes.
 Regardless of whether you buy fresh peppers or dried, you can easily store them in your pantry.
 A convenient option is to freeze them in their jars for later use.
 However, if you’re not quite ready to use them within a day, consider storing them in a refrigerator for up to six months.

 The first step in growing Thai peppers is to find a suitable location.
 The right climate will determine the pepper’s success.
 You’ll need a place that receives at least six hours of sunlight each day.
-The soil should be well-drained, but not completely dry, in order to keep the pepper plant healthy.
+The soil should be well-drained but not completely dry, to keep the pepper plant healthy.
 A good all-purpose granular or balanced liquid fertilizer is ideal.
 Keep the soil moist but not dry, as the Thai dragon peppers need about a month to germinate.
 Water your plants at least twice a day, preferably a little more.

 Once you’ve chosen the location for your Thai pepper plant, you’ll need to ensure that it has the correct pH level.
-If you’re unsure of how acidic the soil is, you can purchase a soil test kit at a garden center or home improvement store.
-Keep the soil moist, but not so wet, and fertilize every two weeks.
+If you’re unsure how acidic the soil is, you can purchase a soil test kit at a garden center or home improvement store.
+Keep the soil moist but not so wet, and fertilize every two weeks.
 Be aware that Thai pepper plants are prone to various pests.
 Some of them are aphids, cutworms, and flea beetles.